-But at Salt, the resort model has been shaken up and modernised.
+But at adult-only boutique hotel SALT, the resort model has been shaken up and modernised.
 It's geared towards 'culturally curious' travellers.
 There are plenty of spaces and opportunities for R&R, but guests are also encouraged to get out and about, to explore the island and meet Mauritian people (the in-room guidebook written by locals gives plenty of handy pointers).
 Yes, you can go kayaking and waterskiing, but you can also head out at dawn with Kishor, a local fisherman.
 Listen to Mauritian sega music live in the bar in the evening, then learn the dance moves the next day.
 A romantic table for two under the stars?
 No problem.
 But why not have supper (and homemade flavoured rum) in the home of a local Mauritian family?
 The idea is to connect, not to zone out.
 This is the future of travel: sustainable, local, transformational, but wonderfully indulgent too.

 Highs